amaliestokholm/numeric/exam/README.md

 **Output**
-* *nerror.pdf* contains a test of convergence (error as a function of sample size N) and shows that the quasi-random integrators improve the convergence rate of the pseudo-random.
+* *nerror.pdf* contains a test of convergence (error as a function of sample size N) and shows that the quasi-random integrators converge faster than the pseudo-random integrator.
 * *check.txt* contains the data plotted in nerror.pdf.
 * *plot_halton.png* and *plot_lattice.png* plot the distributions of the Halton and Lattice sequences respectively.
 These plots reproduce Figure 9.2 in the Lecture Notes quite nicely.